equinor/isar/README.md

 in the list to retrieve the corresponding handler.
 The current options are

 ```
-ISAR_STORAGE = '["local", "blob", "slimm"]'
+ISAR_STORAGE = '["local", "blob"]'
 ```

-Note that the `blob` and `slimm` options require special configuration to authenticate to these endpoints.
+Note that the `blob` option requires special configuration to authenticate to these endpoints.

 ### Implement your own storage module